Dual CPU motherboards cater to users who want the most power in their hands in specific niches or use cases.

-Dual CPU motherboards are usually made as to the base for servers and high-end enterprise workstations.
+Dual CPU motherboards are usually made as the base for servers and high-end enterprise workstations.
 Thus, they cost much more than regular ones.
 Even the high-end E-ATX motherboards made for the best workstation systems are in the range of average-priced Dual socket mobos.

-Further, with the expansion of CGI in movies render farms became more popular.
+Further, with the expansion of CGI in movies, render farms became more popular.
 Today, there are lots of cloud computing services.
-You’ve guessed it, they also use dual and quad CPU motherboards and lots of them.
+You’ve guessed it; they also use dual and quad CPU motherboards and lots of them.

 As you can see, enterprise space is the main market for dual CPU boards.
 Are there any day-to-day use cases for regular users to utilize a dual CPU motherboard?

 Well, yes.
-Back in the day when we, the average users, were limited to 4 and 8-core processors, getting a server motherboard supporting Xeons or a dual CPU motherboard supporting 2 Xeon CPUs was a great way to build a powerful workstation for a relatively low amount of money.
+Back in the day, when we, the average users, were limited to 4 and 8-core processors, getting a server motherboard supporting Xeons or a high-end dual CPU motherboard supporting 2 Xeon CPUs was a great way to build a powerful workstation for a relatively low amount of money.
 You wouldn’t get the newest CPU, of course.
 Instead, getting a CPU couple of generations behind the current offering was the way to go.

-Or get an even older server CPU and dual CPU motherboard and build a more than capable, but affordable, home server.
+Or get an even older server CPU and dual CPU motherboard and build a more than capable yet affordable home server.
 Streamers also built dual-CPU builds so they could play games and stream from the same box.
-Thus saving money, space, and making things less complicated than opting for two PCs.
+Thus saving money, space and making things less complicated than opting for two PCs.

 But these days, the need for dual CPU systems is nonexistent.
 If you want a monstrous workstation, get the latest Threadripper CPU from AMD.
 They come with 32 or even 64 cores and support hyperthreading.

 If you want a monster machine that can act as a server and power multiple virtual machines used for work and gaming, check out EPYC Rome motherboards.
 They support the new EPYC Rome server CPUs from AMD.
 And these CPUs can chew through any kind of workload.

-Of course, you could get an older server motherboard with two CPU sockets.
-Then get some Xeons for cheap and build a powerful machine for work and gaming.
+Of course, you could still get an older server motherboard with two CPU sockets.
+The best course of action if you really want to do this is to buy some Xeons for cheap and build a powerful machine for work and gaming.

-Why Aren’t There Any AMD Ryzen and Threadripper Dual CPU motherboards?
+Why aren’t there any AMD Ryzen and Threadripper dual CPU motherboards?

 The short answer is that Ryzen and Threadripper CPUs target consumer and prosumer markets.
 And in those two markets, there’s simply no demand for dual CPU motherboards.
 It’s because the most powerful Threadripper CPUs have 64 cores.
 That’s more than enough power for almost any kind of use case.

 This is the same reason why there are only Xeon-based dual CPU motherboards.
-Intel also produces workstation CPUs and they were more than enough for any kind of home usage.
+Intel also produces workstation CPUs, and they were more than enough for any kind of home-usage.
 At least back when Intel had the advantage over AMD.
 This isn’t the case anymore.

-If you want a dual CPU motherboard you have to get server-class processors.
-Luckily, both Intel and AMD server CPUs have dual-socket motherboards so you can pick between the two.
+If you want a dual CPU motherboard, you have to get server-class processors.
+Luckily, both Intel and AMD server CPUs have dual-socket motherboards, so you can pick between the two.